 In the woods, where circumstances can change very quickly, it’s essential to pack the right stuff.
 A lousy sleeping bag is not only uncomfortable but can allow precious body heat to escape, resulting in hypothermia.

-For its warmth-to-weight ratio, water-resistance, insulation, and compressibility, the Neutrino 400 by Rab is our choice for best all-around camping sleeping bag in 2021.
+For its warmth-to-weight ratio, water-resistance, insulation, and compressibility, the Mythic 400 by Rab is our choice for best all-around camping sleeping bag in 2021.
 Check out our other top picks for backpackers, budgeters, and more.

 Best All-Around Camping Sleeping Bag

-The Neutrino is insulated with 800 fill power, RDS-certified European Goose Down and features a hydrophobic, Pertex Quantum outer shell.
-The baffles prevent the down from migrating and clumping, while the angled footbox saves weight.
+The Mythic is insulated with 900 fill power, RDS-certified European Goose Down, and features a hydrophobic Pertex Quantum 7 outer shell.
+The baffles prevent the down from migrating and clumping, while the angled footbox shaves off weight.
 The hood and collar are both adjustable to effectively trap body heat.
 As a three-season camping sleeping bag, it’s designed to keep you comfortable in a wide array of conditions.

 Though you can rest assured that you’re investing in a top-notch bag, it does come with a steeper price tag.
-That said, you’ll appreciate every ounce of downy goodness while dozing under the starry sky, especially for alpine adventures.
+That said, you’ll appreciate every ounce of downy goodness while dozing under the starry sky—especially on alpine adventures.